renan991995/MARS-PLUS/README.md

 	cd ./src/
 	./MARS-PLUS ./INPUTS/control.in

 Alternatively, you may use the PBS scheduler.
+A PBS template `.src/job.sh` is provided.

 	cd ./src/
 	qsub ./job.sh

 The results for each of the operations will be outputted to `./LOG_FILES/`.
-For example, the results of bond change operation on an IL will be outputted to `./LOG_FILES/change_bnd_IL.txt`.
+For instance, the results of bond change operation on an IL will be outputted to `./LOG_FILES/change_bnd_IL.txt`.